-Expected result 1.
-Continuous provision of software licenses and IT support services for operational needs; 2.
+Expected result Continuous provision of software licenses and IT support services for operational needs; 2.
 Ensure a sustainable back-up system for the BEREC data as well as functional disaster recovery service; 3.
 Maintained and secured infrastructures and applications, hosted as per SLA requirements; 4.
 Existing solutions maintained; 5.
 Continuous support for the NRA's ICT network.

-Indicator Latest result Target Year 2023 Means and frequency of verification Ratio of tickets require more than 1.5 days resolution time 2021: <10% 2023: <10% Reports from ticketing system System Availability: a.
-BERECNet+ b.
-BEREC Website 2021: a.
-99.8% b.
-100% 2023: a. >99.8% b. >99.8% Reports from monitoring tool
+Indicator Latest result Target Year 2023 Means and frequency of verification 1.
+Ratio of tickets require 2021: 2023: Reports from ticketing more than 1.5 days resolution time <10% <10% system 2.
+System Availability: 2021: 2023: Reports from monitoring a.
+BERECNet+ a.
+99.8% a. >99.8% tool b.
+BEREC Website b.
+100% b. >99.8% Main outputs 1 1 I

-- 1. Signed contracts for software licensing (no interruption of IT services related to software licensing), ensuring the continuous availability of licenses (BERECNet+, Microsoft, Cisco, Webex, Security related products and other licenses); - 2.
-Continuous availability of necessary software products for IT support to BEREC; - Continuous availability of IT support in regard to ICT system for the exchange of information user management and WG sections; - 4.
+- Signed contracts for software licensing (no interruption of IT services related to software licensing), ensuring the continuous availability of licenses (BERECNet+, Microsoft, Cisco, Webex, Security related products and other licenses); - 2.
+Continuous availability of necessary software products for IT support to BEREC; - 3.
+Continuous availability of IT support in regard to ICT system for the exchange of information user management and WG sections; - 4.
 Continuous availability of licenses for video conferencing needs; - 5.
 Continuous availability of IT support and managed services for video conferencing; - 6.
-Continuous availability of IT support for management of email distribution groups and managed security services for email communication system: - 7.
-Continuous availability of IT support for provision of necessary security administration of corporate website: - 8.
+Continuous availability of IT support for management of email distribution groups and managed security services for email communication system; - 7.
+Continuous availability of IT support for provision of necessary security administration of corporate website; - 8.
 Continuous availability of IT support for the management of cloud infrastructure linked to back up as a service and disaster recovery as a service of business-critical operational data and ICT systems; - 9.
 Continuous availability of licenses for backup solution; - 10.
 Continuous availability of onsite IT support for the development and maintenance of ICT projects such as databases and ICT systems linked to BEREC activities; - 11.
 Continuous availability and operability of ICT systems for operational needs;

 - 12. Reduced time and increased efficiency for provided IT support to BEREC activities; - 13.
 Continuous availability of business-critical operational data and IT systems; - 14.
 Usage of cloud services in order to ensure business continuity linked to Back up as a service (BaaS), Disaster recovery as a service (DRaaS) and Infrastructure as a service (IaaS); Provision of systems operational from cloud environment; - 15.
 Reduced RTO and RPO as defined in the corporate BCM programme; - 16.
 Fully independent management of DNS records - 17.
 Ensure availability of Video-conferencing licences and services as well as equipped meeting rooms in Brussels and Riga sites for these reasons. - 18.
 Assessment, development and maintenance of BEREC Website and its data assets; - 19.
 Availability of mobile AVC equipment (inc. portable AVC suitcases); - 20.
 Maintained BERECNet+ product; Availability and usage of managed services BERECNet+; - 21.
 Maintained data set tool for benchmarking exercise; - 22.
 Maintained Database (notifications under general authorisation); - 23.
 Maintained Database (numbering); - 24.
 Promote shared ICT knowledge and experience sharing in order to exchange good ICT practices; - 25.
 Inter-NRA cooperation on issues of common interest in the area of Information and Communication Technologies; - 26.
-Sustain an Expert Networking Group of ICT professionals across NRAs in order to benefit from synergies and shared experience: - 27.
+Sustain an Expert Networking Group of ICT professionals across NRAs in order to benefit from synergies and shared experience; - 27.
 Foster collaboration on common ICT problems.